 - Close the meeting by summarizing key ideas.
 Thank people for their input and time, and let them know how their suggestions will be used.

-Community Engagement: Surveys
+Community Input Surveys

 Surveys are especially useful when evaluating council priorities prior to the grant cycle.
 Consider handing out surveys at town meetings, cultural events, town celebrations, or conducting an online survey as a way of gathering data or answering specific questions.
 Provide additional incentive for respondents by raffling off donated gifts to those who complete the survey.